KAFTA Certificate of Origin

 Step 3: Once your registration has been received and accepted, we will email you your company registration number under KAFTA and the ACCI KAFTA Certificate of Origin template with the corresponding instructions on how to complete it.
 We may also request supporting evidence.

-Step 5: Forward the original printed in colour hardcopy of the ACCI KAFTA Certificate of Origin to your importer.
+Step 5: Forward the original (printed in colour, double sided on A4 white paper) of the ACCI KAFTA Certificate of Origin to your importer.

 Our team is here to help.
 Should you require any assistance, please give us a call on (07) 3192 0150 or send us an email to firstname.lastname@example.org.